 Perhaps because no other economy replaced the miners, Downieville can claim that it is the most intact of all California's Gold Rush towns.

 Before rural electrification in the 1930s, many Downieville residents had their own household generators, driven by tiny Pelton wheels.

 We're moving east, up and over Yuba Pass.
 Here, on a fine day, the startlingly rugged Sierra Buttes.

 And here, from the summit, distant Sierra Valley.

 Down in Sierra Valley, the Sattley Cash Store was for sale in 2005.

 The valley's forests were cleared in the 1850s by ranchers selling not only to California miners but to those in the booming silver mines of Virginia City, Nevada.

-There are still active ranches here, just far enough away from civilization (Truckee's 30 miles to the south) that they have escaped the crowding so typical of California.
+There are still active ranches here, just far enough away from civilization (Truckee's 30 miles to the south) that they have escaped the California crowding.